SegBlocks: Block-Based Dynamic Resolution Networks for Real-Time Segmentation: Experiments

 \section{Experiments}

 We integrate our dynamic processing method in SwiftNet~\cite{orsic_defense_2019}, a state of the art network for real-time semantic segmentation of road scenes.
-We test semantic segmentation on the Cityscapes~\cite{cordts_cityscapes_2016} and Mapillary Vistas~\cite{neuhold_mapillary_2017} datasets.
+We test semantic segmentation on the Cityscapes~\cite{cordts_cityscapes_2016}, Camvid~\cite{brostow2009semantic_camvid}, and Mapillary Vistas~\cite{neuhold_mapillary_2017} datasets.
 In addition, we provide an ablation study, analyzing the overhead of block-based processing.
 Our method is implemented in PyTorch 1.5 and CUDA 10.2, without TensorRT optimizations.
 We report two model complexity metrics: the number of computations and the frames per second.

 {The number of computations} is reported in billions of \emph{multiply-accumulates (GMACs)} per image, being half the number of floating-point operations (FLOPS).
 The FLOPS metric is often used to compare model complexity in a platform-agnostic manner, since the efficiency of the implementation has no impact.
-For our dynamic method, where the number of computations varies per image, we report the average GMAC count.
+For our dynamic method, where the number of computations varies per image, we report the average GMAC count, over the validation or test set.

 \emph{Frames per second (FPS)} is a more practical metric to measure inference speed, but depends largely on the implementation of building blocks.
 Therefore, both FPS and GMACs metrics should be taken into account for fair comparison.
 We measure the inference speed on both a high-end Nvidia GTX 1080 Ti 11GB GPU and low-end Nvidia GTX 1050 Ti 4 GB GPU, paired with an Intel i7 processor.
 The model is warmed up on the first half of the image set, and the speed is measured on the second half.
 To compare the inference speed to those reported by others, we normalize the FPS numbers (\textit{norm FPS}) of different GPUs based on their relative performance, using the same scaling factors as Orsic \emph{et al.}~\cite{orsic_defense_2019}.